 Gouda features one of the prettiest town halls (stadhuis’s) in the Netherlands and I was very impressed spending a few hours here.
 And that’s the other thing, you only need a few hours to enjoy a town like Gouda before returning to Amsterdam or combining it with a visit to another Dutch town like nearby Den Haag or Utrecht during a long summer day- which is very doable!

 Maastricht is one of the prettiest Dutch towns, whose residents speak a softer version of Dutch compared to Amsterdammers.
 Unfortunately, it’s a 2 and 1/2 hour train ride from Amsterdam, so we don’t recommend just a day trip unless you find a special daily train pass deal.
 Occasionally there’s specials on Dutch train passes for sale at stores like Kruidvat and we partook in a long day trip to Maastricht from Amsterdam with these.
 Keep your eyes open if you’re an expat living in the country, because if you can travel anywhere in the Netherlands in a single day at a really cheap price, than it might be worth visiting Maastricht or Groningen this way.
 You can always nap on the train ride back like we did!

-You’ll generally find your best value in booking short stay apartments in the Netherlands, especially in Amsterdam.
-If you’ve never used Airbnb, sign up here for free and receive $40 credit off your first stay over $75.
-I also help personally taylor trips to the Netherlands.
-Contact me at email@example.com or call me at 857-919-9327 to help you plan the perfect Dutch vacation!
+You’ll generally get the best value booking short stay apartments in the Netherlands, especially in Amsterdam’s historic center.
+If you’ve never used Airbnb, sign up here for free and receive $40 credit off your first stay!
+The best deals on hotels can usually be found on booking.com.
+Contact me at firstname.lastname@example.org or call me at 857-919-9327 for assistance with planning an awesome Dutch vacation!